 In the situation, in which we find ourselves in Spain, with the confinement that has not allowed us to train abroad, there are many athletes who have done it several times a day on the roller, so we must adapt this new context to the plan. nutritional in training.

-Keep in mind that outdoor training on the bicycle is still limited and you will have to continue doing Indoor sessions on the roller
+Keep in mind that training on the bike outdoors is still limited and you will have to continue doing Indoor sessions on the roller

-In another article, Crown Sport Nutrition, told us as well as in hydrate properly on the roller, something very important in Indoor training.
+In another article, Crown Sport Nutrition, told us and hydrate properly on the roller, something very important in Indoor training.

-And in this article they answer questions like How much to eat in the roller sessions? ¿Do you need as much energy as when you hit the road?
+And in this article they answer questions like How much should you eat in the roller sessions? ¿Need as much energy as when I hit the road?